Lei Pauku at Hoakalei

 No analysis available

-The remarks explicitly state that the property is VA loan approved, which directly supports VA financing acceptance for this building.
-This is a strong, unambiguous match from public remarks.
+The remarks explicitly state that the property is VA loan approved, directly confirming VA financing eligibility.
+This is strong, property-specific evidence.

 Across the reviewed listings, there are no explicit remarks indicating a fire sprinkler system in the building.
 The sole sprinkler-related mention refers to a 'sprinkler system' for the fenced yard, which appears to be irrigation rather than fire suppression.
 This looks like a likely MLS checkbox/copy-paste error rather than a verified building amenity.

-I looked for fire/life safety evaluation language, including FLSE, fire safety certification, or mention of passing inspection, and found nothing in the remarks.
-With no current value and no explicit evidence, this is best treated as not confirmed in the listing remarks.
+I searched for fire/life safety evaluation language, including FLSE, fire safety certification, life safety compliance, and passed fire inspection.
+No such statements were found in the public remarks, so this feature is treated as not established.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.